tensorflow/mlir/g3doc/DeclarativeRewrites.md

 `AOp` is generated via a nested result pattern; DRR won't be able to deduce the result type for it.
 A custom builder for `AOp` should be defined and it should deduce the result type by itself.
-The builder should have the a separate parameter for each operand and attribute and deduce the result type internally by itself.
+The builder should have the separate parameter for each operand and attribute and deduce the result type internally by itself.
 For example, for the above `AOp`, a possible builder is: